 Julia Sun is a television host specializes in curated content for Millennial and Gen Z viewers.
 She's been seen on a hundred NBC, CBS, ABC and FOX affiliate channels across America, on top streaming platforms like Roku and Amazon Fire TV, and via the world's top broadcast agency Reuters.
 Julia began her TV career leading a nationally syndicated lifestyle show and soon expanded into programs of all kinds.
 Among the luminaries on her shows are A-list celebrities and influencers, Olympic and Super Bowl champions, star CEOs and entrepreneurs, and U.S. presidential candidates.

-Julia has dreamed of being on TV since as long as she could remember, but that dream was once a very distant one.
+Julia might as well be the last person anyone thought would be on TV.
 She grew up in Silicon Valley, California, at the turn of the millennium when innovations in technology exploded.
 Within her neighborhood, the best fashion accessory was a perfect grade point average (not a pair of chic glasses, surprise!), which she rightfully had.
-She left California to enjoy her college days in the idyllic Upstate New York - drawing diagrams, solving differential equations, and looking into a microscope - and on her 21st birthday, she decided to be adventurous for once by becoming a huge rebel and not returning to the scientific laboratory.
+She left California to "enjoy" her college years in the freezing Upstate New York - drawing diagrams, solving differential equations, and looking into a microscope - and on her 21st birthday, she decided to be adventurous for once by becoming a huge rebel and not returning to the scientific laboratory.
 Her parents were mortified.